 Now that the hot and humid days of summer are upon us, there's no better time to enjoy a refreshing dip.
 And while you’re cooling off, why not swim your way to a better body?
 Since many of us spend a lot of time at the pool, lake, or ocean during the summer, this is a convenient way to get fit.

-Swimming is a low-impact cardiovascular exercise, which means you can work your heart without putting undue stress on your joints.
-Many older people, and those with ailments like arthritis, choose swimming as their primary form of exercise because of its gentle nature.
+Swimming is a low-impact cardiovascular exercise, which means you can up your heart without putting undue stress on your joints.
+Many older people, and those with joint ailments like arthritis, choose swimming as their primary form of exercise because of its gentle nature.
 In addition, the rhythmic repetition of swimming laps or doing water aerobics aids in stress reduction and relaxation.

 For more information on how cardio interval training can help you lose weight faster and become more active, visit the Get Fit section of southbeachdiet.com.
 Not a member?
 Sign up today!